barnabytprowe/great3-public/analysis/README.md

 The file `export.csv` contains basic information about the GREAT3 submissions (info currently available on the webpage) in comma separated variable format.
+Many thanks to @joezuntz for putting this together from the Leaderboard Webpage database.

 Please see https://github.com/barnabytprowe/great3-public/issues/20 for more information.